theboi/visual-algo/README.rst

 License
 -------

-This repository is licensed under the GNU General Public License v3.0
+This repository is licensed under the GNU General Public License v3.0.
+Feel free to open any pull requests, or fork this project openly.

 .. _a project: https://github.com/clementmihailescu/Sorting-Visualizer
 .. _Clément Mihailescu: https://github.com/clementmihailescu